crosslandwa/miniak-patch-editor/README.md

 ## Use
 - Install [Max MSP](https://cycling74.com/products/max/) on your Windows/OS X computer
   - Note the 'free trial' of Max MSP is sufficient to run this patch
 - Download this code
 - Open `MiniakPatchEditor.maxpat` in the Max application
 - Follow the instructions in the [documentation](./documentation) to use the editor

+## Credits
+Touch OSC template by Adam Neddo

 ## History